~ FALL 2023 ~

-Sam is a DBMS MSc student from Kingston, Ontario.
+Sam is a DBMS MSc student from Kingston, Ontario, who originally joined the team as a Work Study student.
 Through her studies at university, as well as prior experiences working in patient care, she developed a strong passion for molecular genetics and medicine.
-She is an integral team member, helping manage the lab's resources, and collaborates on every ongoing project in the lab - stay tuned for details on her project!
+She is an integral team member, helping manage the lab's resources, and collaborates on every ongoing project in the lab.
+Her MSc will explore differences in endothelial cell metabolism in MNX mice.
 Outside of the lab she is an artist and a musician, as well as an executive member of the Queens’ Trivia team.

 MitoMetabLab History Note: Dalia was the lab's first employee!

 Abhishek is a Translational Medicine MSc student who is continuing his studies with MitoMetabLab after completing his fourth year Life Sciences Honours Thesis.
 He identified changes in key metabolic pathways in the skeletal muscle between strains of laboratory mouse and the implications for type II diabetes treatment.
-Abhi hails from Ajax, Ontario and his MSc project will explore links between the circulating metabolome and mitochondrial structure in preclinical cardiometabolic disease.
+Abhi hails from Ajax, Ontario and his MSc project will explore links between the skeletal muscle metabolome and transcriptome in preclinical cardiometabolic disease.
 Outside of the lab, he is an Academic Coordinator with Queen's Tamil Students' Association.

 Mia is a Translational Medicine MSc student who is continuing her studies with MitoMetabLab after completing her fourth year Life Sciences Honours Thesis.
 She determined tissue-specific changes in gene expression between white adipose tissue depots, and examined the complicated matrix of mitochondrial genetics, white adipose tissue location, and diet.
 From Vancouver Island, BC, she is passionate about investigating the role mitochondrial genetics plays in the aetiology and pathology of cardiometabolic diseases.
 Her MSc project (that's expanding to a PhD - stay tuned!) will develop and optimize a method for assessing murine skeletal muscle health using circulating platelets.
 Outside of the lab, she is an Events Coodinator for Operation Smile Queen’s Chapter and the Fundraising Chair for Queen’s Lyme Disease Coalition – Madoc Chapter.